 The three components are:

 Your nutrition is not to be confused with a “diet.”
-Nor is it to be confused with an occasional indulgence, like birthday cake or Thanksgiving dinner.
+Nor is it to be confused with an occasional indulgence, like birthday cake or a takeaway.
 Your nutrition includes what you put into your body as well as the healthy daily routines that allow you to enjoy your food and feel satisfied.